jdthorpe/super-batch-docx/src/pages/md/overview.md

 In order to leverage Azure Batch using SuperBatch, you'll need:

-* The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed, in order to interact with the Azure cloud
+* The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed in order to interact with the Azure cloud
-* The [Docker CLI](https://docs.docker.com/install/) installed, in order to bundle your code and push it to a registry
+* The [Docker CLI](https://docs.docker.com/install/) installed in order to bundle your code and push it to a registry.
 * The SuperBatch package, which can be installed via:

 ```shell